-8.5 Tenants and Leaseholder's Federation and the Sheltered Forum
+7.4 Tenants and Leaseholder's Federation and the Sheltered Forum

-- 8.5.1 The way in which the Housing Directorate involves, consults and provides information to tenants is set out in the Housing Service Strategy on Information under Client Consultation, Information and Involvement.
-The District-wide Tenant Participation Agreement explains the Council's commitment to tenant participation and how it will enable its tenants to participate in the delivery of their housing service. - 8.5.2 The Tenants and Leaseholders Federation comprises two members of each recognised tenants associations in the District, and the Leaseholders Association.
+- 7.4.1 The way in which the Communities Directorate involves, consults and provides information to tenants is set out in the Housing Service Strategy on Information under Client Consultation, Information and Involvement.
+The District-wide Tenant Participation Agreement explains the Council's commitment to tenant participation and how it will enable its tenants to participate in the delivery of their housing service. - 7.4.2 The Tenants and Leaseholders Federation comprises two members of each recognised tenants associations in the District, and the Leaseholders Association.
 Regular meetings are held with the Federation to consult on housing policy matters and to seek their views.
-The outcomes are reported back to the local associations and Members take them into account when making decisions. - 8.5.3 The Council is committed to consulting with tenants on housing issues that are important to them.
-Over recent years, attempts were made to set up tenants associations within the sheltered schemes, but there were only a few residents at each scheme who were willing to become involved. - 8.5.4 It was therefore decided to set up a Sheltered Forum comprising of a small number of residents from each scheme who could put forward their views on behalf of all residents on housing services offered to older people.
+The outcomes are reported back to the local associations and Members take them into account when making decisions. - 7.4.3 The Council is committed to consulting with tenants on housing issues that are important to them.
+Over recent years, attempts were made to set up tenants associations within the sheltered schemes, but there were only a few residents at each scheme who were willing to become involved. - 7.4.4 It was therefore decided to set up a Sheltered Forum comprising of a small number of residents from each scheme who could put forward their views on behalf of all residents on housing services offered to older people.
 The Forum was established in 2004; meetings take place on a bi-monthly basis and are well attended.

-8.6 Epping Forest Careline
+7.5 Epping Forest Careline

-- 8.6.1 The Careline Centre based at Parsonage Court, Loughton was set up in June 1984 and had around 2,400 properties linked into the service as at 1 March 2012.
+7.5.1 The Careline Centre based at Parsonage Court, Loughton was set up in June 1984 and had around 2,500 properties linked into the service as at 1 June 2015.
 Connections include all the Council's sheltered housing schemes and designated dwellings for older people.
-Around 1,200 dispersed alarms are also included, which are one-off installations for those living in the private sector for which they pay an annual rental, which is agreed annually by the Council.
+Around 1,400 dispersed alarms are also included, which are one-off installations for those living in the private sector for which they pay an annual rental, which is agreed annually by the Council.
 In addition, a monitoring service is provided to housing associations.

-Careline also monitor fire alarms in sheltered housing schemes. - 8.6.2 Careline is a twenty-four hour, 365-day service dealing with around 60,000 calls each year and offers valuable support to Scheme Managers.
-The Centre is equipped with PNC 5 technology, with the latest "Communicall" two-way speech system installed in sheltered and grouped housing schemes.
+7.5.2 Careline is a twenty-four hour, 365-day service dealing with around 60,000 calls each year and offers valuable support to Scheme Managers.
+The Centre is equipped with PNC 5 technology, with "Communical" two-way speech systems installed in sheltered and grouped housing schemes.
 In addition, there is a Disaster Recovery and Business Continuity Plan which covers the Centre, should it not be able to function for any reason.
-In these rare circumstances all call handling will be undertaken by the alarm system manufacturer at their own control centre in Doncaster.
+In these rare circumstances all call handling will be undertaken by the alarm system manufacturer at their own control centre located in Doncaster.

-8.7 Review of the Careline Service
+7.6 Review of the Careline Service

-8.7.1 At its meeting on 1 September 2008, the Cabinet undertook a Review of the Careline Service.
+- 7.6.1 At its meeting on 1 September 2008, the Cabinet undertook a Review of the Careline Service.
 It was agreed that the Careline premises be extended into the vacant adjacent former Scheme Manager's three bedroom house.
-This project has now been successfully completed and the new re-furbished centre was opened in September 2011.

-8.7.2 The Council will also, when the opportunity arises, submit tenders to to monitor alarms for other authorities and/or housing associations.
-Consideration is also being given to extending the routine repairs reporting service for tenants from 5pm to 8pm on each working day from the Careline Centre, although other options for this service are also being explored.
-The Careline Centre will in the near future, periodically monitor existing Council-owned CCTV systems at sheltered housing schemes through website access.
-In addition, a pilot scheme has been introduced to monitor the whereabouts of the Council's lone workers on a 24-hour basis, which is currently being rolled out to all staff in the Housing Directorate with a view to being extended Corporately.
+This project has now been successfully completed and the new re-furbished centre was opened in September 2011. - 7.6.2 The Careline Centre now periodically monitors existing Council-owned CCTV systems at sheltered housing schemes through website access.
+In addition, a scheme has been introduced to monitor the whereabouts of the Council's lone workers on a 24-hour basis, which has been rolled out to all staff in the Communities Directorate and is now being extended Corporately.
+Careline also manages the call-out process for Civil Emergencies

-8.8 Telecare in the Community
+7.7 Telecare in the Community